slior/LiterateJS/README.md

 ```

 This will result in a panel with a title, using the value of the `title` attribute provided.
+This method uses bootstrap classes to render the resulting HTML.

 You can of course use any other valid HTML to produce the title directly.
 The example shows both methods.

 ## Dependencies